 The slaying of the Dragon

-As I traveled along the sleeping dragon, from its tail hanging in the waters of the great white river in the Gobi desert and headed east, the sad realization began to sink in, how this majestically mythical beast was systematically being slain.
-As water is being made available in the desolate Gansu province from massive pumping projects along the yellow river (which now stops short of the sea for some 150 days of the year), so are farms being set up along the wall.
+As I traveled along the sleeping dragon, from its tail hanging in the waters of the great white river in the Gobi desert and headed east, the sad realisation began to sink in, how this majestically mythical beast was systematically being slain.
+As water is being made available in the desolate Gansu province from massive pumping projects along the yellow river (which now stops short of the sea for some 150 days of the year), as well as farms being set up along the wall.
 The wall is now seen as a hindrance to the farms as it blocks expansion.
 Massive chunks and sections are bulldozed away so that the farms can be extended to both sides of the wall.
 It looks like packs of wild dogs are eating away at the flesh of the dragon as it lies helplessly unable to defend itself.
 The sandstorms are whipped up, pelting away at the beasts attacking the Dragon, trying to cover the exposed flesh, protecting is, but to no avail against the relentless onslaught.

-The Saanxi province, an endless landscape of rolling hill, bears the deep scars of the next round of attacks on the dragon, thousands upon thousands of goats overgrazing the baron lands stripping it of every last stalk of vegetation
+The Saanxi province, an endless landscape of rolling hill, bears the deep scars of the next round of attacks on the dragon, thousands upon thousands of goats overgrazing the baron lands stripping it of every last stalk of vegetation.